Noroff-FEU-Assignments/project-exam-2-lonsoien/README.md

 I wish I had the time to create my own icons, instead of using the font awsome application.
 But futher on the project im gonna look into UI libaries and icon choices to develop this to the next level.
 I am also frustrated that I didnt get to solve the endpoint of my API to get the featured media to display on the project page.
 This will be a continued task im going to solve for the client.

 I am very happy about how I resolved this project with the React App.
 I felt I maybe didnt have enough skills to work well with this JS framework, when it came to building a big project like this with a real client.
 My expreience was a huge learning process, but a fun one!
-This gave me the taste on how to work with a real client and how to work in the industry after this.
+This gave me the taste on how to work with a real client and how to work in the industry after school.

 I am super exited about the future and want to practice and learn more to become a top frontend deveolper, where there are no limits to what I can build and create.